 Smooth financial document flow in transportation and supply chain shortens the time to invoice.
 The document cycle in transport requires various confirmations, from freight invoices to ocean freight documents.
 The range of papers is extensive, especially about international shipping.
 You need them on time to get paid.

-Lack of traceability
+Lack of real-time traceability

 Everyday issues in logistics and supply chain are related to the lack of traceability.
 This results in missing packages.
 In many cases, it also resulted in lost pallets, which were unloaded in the wrong warehouse and ultimately led to lower customer satisfaction.
 Most of these problems happen when truck drivers don't have the right tools.

-No access to documents
+Lack of automated access to documents

-Starting with document digitization in transportation
+Starting with document digitization software

 What is the basis of document digitization?
-Yes, you need software, but this software has its most important feature that allows you to quickly transform your paperwork into digital assets that can be freely exchanged throughout the company's departments.
+Yes, you need scanning software, but this software has its most important feature that allows you to quickly transform your paperwork into digital assets that can be freely exchanged throughout the company's departments.
 We're talking here about optical character recognition (OCR) for your transportation documents.

 In many exceptions, it is easy to say, let's use something that is already on the market and has its users.
 But it often boils down to higher expenses and, more often, double work.
 What we're talking about here is that off-the-shelf software might be easy to access, maybe a bit cheaper but in most cases, it will not cover your complex business needs.